backdrop-ops/contrib/README.md

 - Any new feature.
 - Any major code change or addition.

-The `Backdrop Bug Squad` can merge eligable Pull Requests for any project, it does not need to be abandoned.
+The `Backdrop Bug Squad` can merge eligible Pull Requests for any project, it does not need to be abandoned.

-Any eligable Pull Request must be tagged as "Reviewed and Tested By the Community" for a period of at least 2 weeks before it can be merged.
+Any eligible Pull Request must be tagged as "Reviewed and Tested By the Community" for a period of at least 2 weeks before it can be merged.

 You may apply to become a member of the Backdrop Bug Squad.
 Please